 3. ADATA SU800

-The price of ADATA SU800 starts from 25$ which is very low for a DRAM SSD with great TBW and other advanced features such as DEVSLP.
+The price of the ADATA SU800 is very cheap if you are looking for a DRAM SSD with great TBW and other advanced features such as DEVSLP.
 The SSD is using 32/64 layers of Micron’s 3D TLC NAND Flash.

 The theoretical sequential read speed is up to 560MB/s and write speed up to 520MB/s.